tmhn/Sparta/node/11-sessions-cookies/README.md

 Cookies are extremely simple key-value pair stores.
 They can also have an expiration date.
 Which makes them great for storing whether a user is logged in or not amongst other things.

 A server is only allowed to read cookies that it created.
-But they're still not very secure so the rule of thumb is this.
-Don't store anything in a cookie that you wouldn't want everyone to see.
+But they're still not very secure so the rule of thumb is this: Don't store anything in a cookie that you wouldn't want everyone to see.

 Let's add support for cookies to our app: